-The interview process will also include relevant questions about an applicant's experience and attitude to working with U18s.
+The interview process will also include relevant questions about an applicant's experience and suitability to working with U18s.

-Proof of qualifications will be required and a minimum of two references will be followed up.
-The reference request will ask if the referee has any reason to believe that the employee is unsuitable for work with children.
+Proof of qualifications will be required and two references will be requested and followed up.
+The reference request will ask if the referee has any reason to believe that the applicant is unsuitable for work with children.